ckyriaco/Capstone/README.md

     remove_remediate:
                      rm filename.sh

-4. Once you have your makefile set up, call each of the above functions by simply typing the following: 'make functionName'
+4. Once you have your makefile set up, call each of the above functions by simply typing the following: make functionName
-    - Example:
+    - Example: make encrypt
-        >make encrypt
     - This will encrypt your file using pgp which will prompt you for a password for the file and then delete the plaintext file.

 ***Recommended Usage of Makefile***

 1. Navigate to the folder where your scripts and Makefile is located
-2. Execute the command:
-    >make encrypt

-(only if you are using an audit script) or
+2. Execute the command: make encrypt (only if you are using an audit script) or make encrypt_audit/make encrypt_remediate if you have a remediation script as well.
-    make encrypt_audit
-    make encrypt_remediate
-if you have a remediation script as well
     - This will create an encrypted gpg file named after your file, that is password protected, and remove the unencrypted bash file.
     - The password acts as a secret key, and if you were to send this gpg file to someone else, the only way to decrypt it is with that secret key.
-3. Whenever an authorized admin wants to execute an audit or remediation, they simply need to execute make decrypt or make decrypt_audit and make decrypt_remediate, execute the decrypted script as follows:
+3. Whenever an authorized admin wants to execute an audit or remediation, they simply need to execute make decrypt or make decrypt_audit and make decrypt_remediate, execute the decrypted script as follows: ./filename.sh and execute make remove or make remove_audit and make remove_remediate
-    ./filename.sh
-and execute

-    make remove
-or
-    make remove_audit
-and
-    make remove_remediate
 4. Repeat step 3 whenever you would like to execute the script.

 ***Visual Example***